 About the Psychological Consultation Center

-Any person may seek services at the PCC.
-PCC services are available for children, adolescents, University students, and adults.
-The PCC offers individual, couples, family, and group psychotherapy, as well as psychological evaluation, consultation, and referral services.
+Any resident of Nebraska may seek services at the PCC, regardless of being a UNL faculty/staff/student member.
+We offer services to children (age limits may apply, please inquire for further information), adolescents, and adults.
+The PCC offers individual, couples, family, and group psychotherapy, as well as psychological evaluations and consultations.

 Our Mission and Goal